yz-hs/yz-hs/README.md

 I feel honored that you come here to look my ✨terrible✨ homepage and me.

-I'm a high school student in China, which is ✨vegetable-like✨(means weak in ability).

-- 🔭 I’m currently working on my blog theme.
 - 🌱 I’m currently learning how not to be ✨vegetable-like✨.
-- 👯 I’m looking to collaborate on ✨dalao✨(means persons who are strong in ability).
+- 👯 I’m looking to collaborate on ✨dalao✨.
-- 🍥 I want to be a cute girl.
-HRTing.
 - 💬 Feel free to ask me about something.
 - 📫 How to reach me: 2378975755@qq.com, or my blog https://yz-hs.github.io.